 The solid retention time (SRT) of membrane bioreactor wastewater treatment is comparatively higher.
 This stimulates the flourishing of bacteria, particularly nitrifiers whose growth is pretty slow.
 As such, MBR water treatment is quite proficient at biologically treating wastewater.

-➣What Are the Main Process Configurations of MBR Wastewater Treatment?
+➣What Are the Main Process Configurations of MBR Technology?

 Primarily, there are two process configurations for membrane bioreactor (MBR) wastewater treatment; side-stream and immersed MBR configurations.
 Beneath, we are going to look at the two distinct configurations, their disparities, and consequential rewards.